We assist you throughout your decision-making process and until you set up a business in Trinidad and Tobago.

 • Senator the Honourable Paula Gopee-Scoon, Minister of Trade and Industry

 • Senator the Honourable Clarence Rambharat, Minister of Agriculture, Land and Fisheries

 • His Excellency Peter Cavendish, Ambassador - Delegation of the European Union to Trinidad and Tobago

 • Professor Pathmanathan Umaharan, Director - Cocoa Research Centre, The University of the West Indies, St. Augustine, Trinidad and Tobago

 Session Moderator - Ms. Jessie-May Ventour - Veteran Broadcaster.

 Presentation: Mainstreaming innovations to build an innovative cocoa sector

 Revitalizing the Cocoa Industry - InvesTT and EU Delegation Make Strides

-We’ve had overwhelming responses to Episodes 1 and 2!
+We’ve had overwhelming responses to this webinar series!
 We welcome your interest and want to ensure that we provide you with the information and assistance you need.
 Help us to help you by completing 6 simple questions to ensure your needs are met in a timely manner.